 Keep up to date with all the goings on at Paris 2012, and join the discussion with MotorTorque's 48-hour live blog.

-Vauxhall has also confirmed its engine options at launch, with customers able to choose between three a 1.2-litre 70PS, plus two 1.4-litre engines with either 87PS or 100PS.
-Those will be available with Start/Stop technology and a five-speed manual gearbox.
+The Vauxhall Adam will be available in the UK from January 2013, and will be available with Vauxhall's standard lifetime/100,000 mile warranty.
+The A-segment city car will come with a choice of three engines at launch: a 1.2-litre 70PS, plus two 1.4-litre engines with either 87PS or 100PS.
+All will be available with Start/Stop technology and a five-speed manual gearbox.

 Written by John Meadowcroft